awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 Proxy Options
 -------------

-If you use a proxy with your HTTP connections, you may need to set certain options related to HTTP
+If you use a proxy with your HTTP connections, you might need to set certain options related to HTTP proxies.
-proxies:

 Timeouts and Error Handling
 ---------------------------

-You can set options related to timeouts and handling errors with HTTP connections:
+You can set options related to timeouts and handling errors with HTTP connections.

 * :strong:`Connection Timeout`

   The connection timeout is the amount of time (in milliseconds) that the HTTP connection will wait to establish a connection before giving up.
-The default is 50,000ms.
+The default is 50,000 ms.

   To set this value yourself, use the :aws-java-ref:`ClientConfiguration.setConnectionTimeout
   <ClientConfiguration.html#setConnectionTimeout-int->` method.